tiagodsilva/annotations/posters/divergences.typ

 [
   = Background: GFlowNets

-  *GFlowNets* are amortized algorithms for sampling from distributions over discrete and compositional objects (such as graphs).
+  *GFlowNets* are amortized algorithms for sampling from distributions over compositional objects, i.e., over objects that can be sequentially constructed from an initial state through the application of simple actions (e.g., graphs via edge-addition).

   #figure(
     image("figures/tb.svg",